swift-server/sswg/process/incubation.md

 ## Security Best Practices

-Project authors that discover, or been adviced of volnerabilities in their libraries, must report them to the SSWG within 10d.
-Graduated libraries are expected to address volnerabilities within 30d.
+Project authors that discover, or been advised of vulnerabilities in their libraries, must report them to the SSWG within 10d.
+Graduated libraries are expected to address vulnerabilities within 30d.

-The SSWG will publicly share a list of volnerabilities and fixes on it's public website [TBD] to inform the Swift Server user community.
+The SSWG will publicly share a list of vulnerabilities and fixes on its public website [TBD] to inform the Swift Server user community.

-Project authors are also encouraged to make use of their source control system security features (for example: Github's "Security Advisories" and Gitlab's "Confidential Issues") to manage the volnerabilities and inform their users.
+Project authors are also encouraged to make use of their source control system security features (for example: Github's "Security Advisories" and Gitlab's "Confidential Issues") to manage the vulnerabilities and inform their users.

 ## Change Management